Research

 39 Fargesia dracocephala View

-40 Fargesia murielae View
+40 Fargesia muriele View

-41 Gigantochloa alter View
+41 Gigantochloa atter View

 42 Gigantochloa atroviolacea View